jaehyunpark-atom/John-is-me/README.md

-This is HTMLpart of code.
+This is HTML part code.